Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

-In physics, in particular Standard Model, the Higgs field plays the role of giving rise to masses of the particles via spontaneous symmetry breaking, known as Higgs mechanism.
-See standard physics textbook \cite[Chapter 23]{zinnbook}.
-Heuristically, the mechanism shows that one can exploit the Higgs part of the model, for instance by shifting the Higgs field to a particular vacuum value or performing a unitary gauge or ``U-gauge'' transformation, to create a new mass term in Yang--Mills part (or essentially equivalently, on the lattice, a new term which renders the compact valued YM field likely to be close to identity).
-This mechanism is rigorously carried out in the abelian case \cite{balaban1984mass,MR0836009,MR4025784}, and \cite[Section~4]{OS1978} \cite{Seiler} for certain non-abelian cases such as $SU(2)$.
-In Seiler's book \cite{Seiler}, the utilization of U-gauge is effective and applicable to some choices of Lie groups (such as $G=SU(2)$) and representations, yielding a mass gap in the regime where $\beta$ and $\kappa$ in \eqref{e:YMH0} are small i.e. ``strong coupling regime'', or in the regime where $\kappa/\beta$ is large enough.
+In physics, in particular in the Standard Model, the Higgs field plays the role of giving rise to masses of the particles via spontaneous symmetry breaking, known as Higgs mechanism.
+See the standard physics textbook \cite[Chapter 23]{zinnbook}.
+Heuristically, the mechanism shows that one can exploit the Higgs part of the model, for instance by shifting the Higgs field to a particular vacuum value or performing a unitary gauge or ``U-gauge'' transformation, to create a new mass term in the Yang--Mills part (or essentially equivalently, on the lattice, a new term which renders the compact valued YM field likely to be close to identity).
+This mechanism is rigorously carried out in the abelian case \cite{balaban1984mass,MR0836009,MR4025784} (see \cite{MR0912507} for a survey), and \cite[Section~4]{OS1978} \cite{Seiler} for certain non-abelian cases such as $SU(2)$.
+In Seiler's book \cite[Theorem~3.18]{Seiler}, the utilization of U-gauge is effective and applicable to some choices of Lie groups (such as $G=SU(2)$) and representations, yielding a mass gap in the regime where $\kappa/\beta$ is large enough.
 The restriction to particular Lie groups and representations is due to technical but important assumptions therein, mainly the complete symmetry breakdown condition.
-As we are finishing this paper, Chatterjee \cite{Cha2024} proved the Higgs mechanism in a much more interesting regime where $\kappa=\beta^{1-}$ as $\kappa,\beta$ grow to infinity for $G=SU(2)$; see also the discussion in Sec.~\ref{sec:discuss-cont} below.
-In this paper, from a more mathematical or geometrical perspective we instead consider general values of $N$ and a large variety of representations, only in the strong coupling regime, and it is not our purpose of the paper to discuss the Higgs mechanism (even in Section~\ref{sec:gauge fixing} we use a similar gauge fixing) although it is very interesting from physical perspective.
-For general Lie groups and representations, as the complete symmetry breakdown condition would be violated, it is not clear to us if the methods of \cite{OS1978,Seiler} still apply (perhaps with additional effort).
-Moreover, our smallness assumption on the parameters $\beta $ and $\kappa $ is articulated in a more explicit manner than the earlier work such as \cite{Seiler}, allowing for a uniform choice in $N$; in particular, our results such as mass gap hold for a non-empty range of $\beta,\kappa$ as $N\to \infty$, which is important to the study of large $N$ problems.
-Such a new result is due to our new techniques using estimates from the dynamics or curvature of configuration spaces.
+As we are finishing this paper, Chatterjee \cite{Cha2024} proved the Higgs mechanism in a much more interesting regime where $\kappa/\beta$ is kept small as $\kappa,\beta$ grow to infinity for $G=SU(2)$; see also the discussion in Sec.~\ref{sec:discuss-cont} below.
+In this paper, we instead consider $G=SO(N)$ with general values of $N$ and a variety of representations; it is not our main purpose to discuss the Higgs mechanism (only in Section~\ref{sec:gauge fixing} we use a similar gauge fixing idea).
+In fact for general Lie groups and representations, as the complete symmetry breakdown condition would be violated, it is not clear to us if the methods of \cite{OS1978,Seiler} still apply.